nielsbartlett/GettingAndCleaningData/CodeBook.md

 ### Variables

 Activity data is one of the following: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING".
+This represents the activities performed by the subjects.

 Subject data is comprised of integer values in the range 1 to 30.
+This represents each of the 30 subjects involved in the experiment.

 The main dataset made up of 563 variables was filtered resulting in a reduced dataset of 88 variables.
 This is the complete list of the resulting variables: